digimokan/ans_vars_terminal_colors/.github/README.md

    * _NOTE:_ `--force-with-deps` _ensures subsequent calls download updates_

-3. Include the role, with `public: yes`, from the project playbook:
+3. Include the role, with `public: true`, from the project playbook:

    ```yaml
    # playbook.yml